MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/networking.md

 The decision of whether to use VNets for platform services is based on many factors, including:

-- Compliance requirements: You might need to meet a specific compliance standard.
+- **Compliance requirements:** You might need to meet a specific compliance standard.
 Some standards require your Azure environment to be configured in specific ways.
-- Your tenants' requirements: Even if your own organization doesn't have specific requirements to require network-layer isolation or controls, your tenants might.
+- **Your tenants' requirements:** Even if your own organization doesn't have specific requirements to require network-layer isolation or controls, your tenants might.
 Ensure you have a clear understanding of how your tenants will access your solution and whether they have any assumptions about its network design.
-- Complexity: It can be more complex to understand and work with virtual networks.
+- **Complexity:** It can be more complex to understand and work with virtual networks.
 Ensure your team has a clear understanding of the principles involved, or you're likely to deploy an insecure environment.

 Ensure that you understand the [implications of using private networking](#antipatterns-to-avoid).

 ### Sizing subnets

-* If you need to deploy tenant-specific resources (e.g. compute, database servers, anything that could be VNet-integrated) into a shared VNet, plan your subnet sizing.
-[Review subnet segmentation guidance.](/azure/security/fundamentals/network-best-practices#logically-segment-subnets)
-* Sizing is particularly important when using services like AKS with Azure CNI that utilize many IPs (one per node) and scale out horizontally or do blue/green deployments.
-* Also important when you work with PaaS services (e.g. App Service, API Management) in a VNet-integrated way - ensure you understand how many IP addresses they need to consume for the level of scale you'll get to.
+When you need to deploy a VNet, it's important to carefully consider the sizing and address space of the entire VNet and of the subnets within the VNet.

+Ensure you have a clear understanding of how you will deploy your Azure resources into VNets, and the number of IP addresses each resource consumes.
+If you deploy tenant-specific compute nodes, database servers, or other resources, ensure you create subnets that are large enough for your expected tenant growth.

+Similarly, when you work with managed services, it's important that you understand how IP addresses are consumed.
+For example, when you use Azure Kubernetes Service in conjunction with [Azure Container Networking Interface (Azure CNI)](/azure/aks/configure-azure-cni), the number of IP addresses consumed from a subnet will be based on factors including the number of nodes, how you scale horizontally, and the service deployment process you use.
+When you use Azure App Service and Azure Functions with VNet integration, [the number of IP addresses consumed is based on the number of plan instances](/azure/app-service/overview-vnet-integration#subnet-requirements).

+[Review the subnet segmentation guidance](/azure/security/fundamentals/network-best-practices#logically-segment-subnets) when planning your subnets.

 ### Public or private access

-* Consider whether your tenants access your services through the internet or privately.
+Consider whether your tenants will access your services through the internet or through private IP addresses.
+You can use services like [Azure Private Link Service](#azure-private-link-service), Azure ExpressRoute, and Azure VPN Gateway to enable private access to your solution.

 ### Access to on-premises or external networks